 A former executive at Macy’s, Stephen Rector, believes that the same kind of enthusiasm for in-person Black Friday shopping can be created with the right kind of online sales.
 For example, an “hours-long” online sale for a sought-after item during the week could “create that same sort of frenzy online that retailers create in-store.”
 Managing shipping delays may be easier for retailers if they can encourage shoppers to buy early.

 Buy one get one (BOGO) promotions and inexpensive upsells are another option for catching consumers early, particularly in the browsing phase.
 Discount-style promotions are also cognizant of tighter holiday budgets, which may make consumers feel understood.
 Free shipping and coupon codes for shipping reductions can also be deployed.
-Trevisanut also recommends “educating the consumer on ‘last day to order to receive by’ dates to overcome parcel delay issues.”
+Educating the consumer on "last day to order to receive by" dates can also help drive urgency and sales.

 Throughout the 2020 holiday season, it’s important for retailers to be judicious about when and where to execute free shipping, which will require listening to consumers and carefully tracking customer preferences.
 This holiday will be new for everyone — shoppers, retailers and couriers.
 The sooner brands make plans to deal with new challenges like shipping delays and increased ecommerce demand, the more likely they are to be able to navigate this unique holiday season successfully.